entiros/starlify-kong-connector/README.md

-# Starlify connector for Kong Gateway
+# Starlify connector for Kong API Gateway
 Exports the API details to Starlify as systems, services and flows.

 ## Dependencies